Crosville Motor Services: Nationalisation

 New Bristol double-deckers had become the standard fleet purchase for all Tilling/BET fleets, which allowed the company to serve the post-war boom until 1950, when traffic began to fall again thanks to the increase in the number of private cars.
-The combination of this, plus the Suez Crisis of 1956 and a lack of staff due to low wages, led to a general contraction of the network of countryside routes and reduced services by at least half on a Sunday.
-The network continued to decline, except in the provision of a new service to replace railways removed by the Beeching Axe, with the 1965-introduced "Cymru Coastliner," between Chester and Caernarfon anticipating the closure of that British Rail route and the intermediate stations.
+The combination of this, plus the Suez Crisis of 1956 and a lack of staff due to low wages, led to a general contraction of the network of countryside routes, Sunday services being halved and concessionary fares being abolished.
+The network continued to decline, except in the provision of a new service to replace railways removed by the Beeching cuts, the "Cymru Coastliner", introduced on 5 September 1965 between Chester and Caernarfon, anticipating the closure of the British Rail route and the intermediate stations serving both towns.

-1968–85

-The Transport Act 1968 created the National Bus Company (NBC), and introduced the principle that rural bus services could be subsidised by councils.
-Although they had reduced costs by the introduction of one-man operation, Crosville submitted a list of 196 routes that required financial assistance.
+Crosville was among the BET operators that passed into the ownership of the state-owned National Bus Company (NBC) on 1 January 1969, following the passage of the Transport Act 1968.
+The Act also introduced the principle that rural bus services could be subsidised by councils.
+Although they had reduced costs by the introduction of one-person operation, Crosville submitted a list of 196 routes that required financial assistance.
+By 1971, Crosville was on the verge of bankruptcy, which was only avoided with the approval of a controversial fares increase by the Traffic Commissioner for North West England.

-With the transfer of routes of the North Western Road Car Company within Greater Manchester to the local Passenger Transport Executive in 1971, NBC split the residual services of NWRCC between Trent and Crosville, with the latter company taking over 119 vehicles and depots in Northwich, Macclesfield and Biddulph in March 1972.
-A consolidation of companies within NBC resulted in Crosville taking over services in parts of West Wales from Western Welsh, including those from the depots in New Quay, Newcastle Emlyn and Lampeter.
+With the transfer of North Western Road Car Company routes operated within Greater Manchester to the newly-formed SELNEC Passenger Transport Executive in 1971, the NBC split the residual services of North Western between Trent and Crosville, with the latter taking over 119 vehicles and depots in the Cheshire towns of Northwich, Macclesfield and Biddulph in March 1972.
+A consolidation of companies within the NBC resulted in Crosville taking over services in parts of West Wales from Western Welsh, including those from the depots in New Quay, Newcastle Emlyn and Lampeter.

-The company continued to consolidate and reduce its network through the 1980s, making losses of £1M in 1980 and £2M in 1981.
-Rebranding of local services in metropolitan areas assisted in flattening the rate of decline in revenues, but losses continued to mount.
+The company continued to consolidate and reduce its network through the 1980s, making losses of £1 million in 1980 and £2 million in 1981.
+Rebranding of local services in metropolitan areas, such as 'South Cheshire' for services Crewe and Nantwich and 'TransPort' for services in Ellesmere Port, assisted in flattening the rate of decline in revenues, but losses continued to mount.